 Them's some sexy feets.

-The first time I used the ID was at a gas station.
+The first time I used the ID was at a gas station on the outskirts of town.
 I was pretty nervous, but my friends were all giddy to get their hands on some beer.
 I went in, grabbed a six pack and put it on the counter.
 The girl behind the counter asked for ID.
 I handed it over.
 She looked at it for a second and said, “This isn't you.
 I went to school with Steve.
 You are not Steve.”

 I wasn’t expecting that kind of shutdown.
 So I quickly came up with a brilliant excuse.